 Planting Your Tree Correctly

-Tree Planting Cue Card – When you’re ready to plant your tree, you can take this card with you to make sure you remember the important steps you can take to help your tree get the best start possible.
+Tree Planting Cue Card – When you’re ready to plant your tree, you can take this card from the Urban Tree Foundation with you to make sure you remember the important steps you can take to help your tree get the best start possible.
 The card is available in English or Spanish.

 Once your tree is planted, your job isn’t done.
 Trees in our cities and towns have different needs than those growing in a rural forest.
 With just a few simple acts, you can ensure your tree lives as long as possible.

-Pruning – Pruning your tree for the first two to eight years after it’s been planted is recommended to gradually create good structure and form.
+Pruning – Pruning your tree for the first two to eight years after it’s been planted is recommended to gradually create good structure and form, here is some information on why pruning is important.
 For the best advice on how to prune your young tree, use the tree pruning cue card.
 The card is available in English or Spanish.